Sitecore-Hackathon/2020-KATSU/documentation/README.md

 **Category:** Sitecore Marketplace Website

+The Solution tries to enhance the current Marketplace website by enabling the Sitecore developers and community to install packages directly from the Sitecore instance

 This solution consists of two parts

-1- A new look for the Marketplace website
+#####1.
+Sample Marketplace website
-2- Marketplace Installer Module

-The Marketplace Installer Module tries to help developers with installing marketplace sitecore packages, and save their time downloading and installign packages by providing a simple interface to install package by name and version.

-This moule acts as a client side module that can be downloaded on any sitecore instances and uses the new Marketplace website as serverside.

-The enhancements on the Marketplace are building a new API to provide pacages to the Marketplace Installer Module.
-Additionally, provide a new looks and feels for the Marketplace website.
+The new sample website enable contributors to upload their module package.
+Each new module will go through a certain workflow.

-The website also uses Sitecore CMS with Solr to inhance search experiences for users.
-The soution is trying to exploit as much as possible of Sitecore services to insure the maximum reusibility and maintainability of the system with providing the optimum workflow for Sitecore developers.
+The website also uses Sitecore CMS with Solr to enhance search experiences for users.
+The solution is trying to exploit as much as possible of Sitecore services to insure the maximum reusability and maintainability of the system with providing the optimum workflow for Sitecore developers.

+#####2.
+Marketplace Installer Module

+The Marketplace Installer Module tries to help developers with installing marketplace Sitecore packages, and save their time downloading and installing packages by providing a simple interface to install package by name.

+This module is built on top of Sitecore Powershell Extension Module.

 The two parts of this solution intend to simplify a developers task by helping them find the best match marketplace module and minimize the steps to install the correct package.

 ## Pre-requisites

-Marketplace Installer Module
+####Marketplace Installer Module
 - Sitecore 9.3
-- Sitecore powershell Extension v6
+- Sitecore Powershell Extension -version 6

-Marketplace website
+- Marketplace new sample website

+####Marketplace website
--Sitecore 9.3
+- Sitecore 9.3

 ## Installation